Women and HIV/AIDS: History

 Historically, women have often been excluded from HIV and AIDS advocacy, treatment, and research.
 At the start of the AIDS epidemic in 1981, medical and scientific communities did not recognize women as a group for research.
 Women were excluded from clinical trials of medication and preventative measures.
 Part of the pharmaceutical industry's hesitation to involve women in drug studies was fear of liability, stemming from the catastrophic results of the thalidomide drug trials in the 60s, which caused serious birth defects in thousands of children whose mothers had partaken in the trial, resulting in hundreds of millions of dollars in legal settlements.
 Women were often blocked from partaking in clinical research with exclusionary with restrictions like "no pregnant or non-pregnant women".
 The National Institutes of Health (NIH) rejected grants that were targeted at understanding HIV in low-income women of ethnic minorities.
 Due to lack of research, the CDC's definition of AIDS didn't include gynecological conditions until 1994, meaning many women were previously ineligible for SSI benefits.

-The first case of HIV in a woman in the US was reported in 1981.

-In December 1982, the first cases of mother-to-child HIV transmission were recorded.
-The number of children infected with the virus increased throughout the decade.
+The number of children infected with the virus increased throughout the 1980s.
 Zidovudine (ZDV), alternatively named azidothymidine (AZT), was introduced as a drug to treat HIV in the late 1980s, reducing the chance of mother-to-child transmission by up to 70%.

 As of 2019, women account for about 20% of reported HIV cases.
 The two major modes of transmission to women are heterosexual sexual intercourse and intravenous drug use.

 Women can transmit the HIV/AIDS virus to other women through sexual intercourse.
 However, the U.S. does not statistically categorize HIV/AIDS transmission in forms other than heterosexual, intravenous drug, or indefinable transmission.
 Due to lack of research, statistics on women-to-women transmission of HIV is unknown.
 Whether or not a woman had sex with a woman is missing from over 60% from all HIV medical reports in the U.S.